alpataro/portfolio/projects/custom-website-design-and-development/README.md

 ## Custom Website Design and Development

+**[alpataro.com](https://www.alpataro.com/)** is a flagship project that I have been working on.
+It's a powerful Project Management and Resource Planning application designed to streamline project workflows and optimize resource allocation.
+Some key features of PMOSuite.com include:

+- **Project Planning**: Plan and organize projects with ease, set milestones, and define project scopes.

+- **Resource Management**: Efficiently allocate and manage resources, ensuring optimal utilization.

+- **Task Tracking**: Monitor project progress, track tasks, and keep stakeholders informed.

+- **Reporting and Analytics**: Generate insightful reports and analytics to make data-driven decisions.

+- **Collaboration**: Foster collaboration among team members and stakeholders with real-time communication tools.

+- **Integration**: Seamlessly integrate with other popular project management tools and services.
 ➢ Designed and developed custom WordPress websites using the Porto, tailoring them to clients' specific needs and brand identities.
 ➢ Created and configured WooCommerce e-commerce solutions, ensuring seamless online shopping experiences.
 ➢ Integrated and customized WordPress plugins to enhance website functionality, including payment gateways, SEO, and forms.